L2G-Net: Local to Global Spectral Graph Neural Networks via Cauchy Factorizations: Finding a suitable HGF

 If this condition holds, we recur on $\mathcal{G}_1$ and $\mathcal{G}_2$.
 If no balanced cut satisfies this condition, we mark the subgraph as a leaf or apply the sparsification strategy below.

-Regarding spectral bisection, using the Lanczos algorithm, each iteration requires a matrix-vector multiplication with the Laplacian, which costs $O(|E|)$ time for sparse graphs.
-The total runtime is therefore $O(|E|\,T)$, where $T$ is the number of iterations required for convergence.
+Regarding spectral bisection, using the Lanczos algorithm, each iteration requires a matrix-vector multiplication with the Laplacian, which costs $O(|E|)$ time for sparse graphs. \chan{Since we have to repeat this operation on each level, }the total runtime is $O(|E|\,2^L)$, with $L = \log(n)$.
 Hence, computing the Fiedler vector is nearly linear in the number of edges and is not a computational bottleneck.